Jonathan P. Jackson: Marin County incident

-On August 7, 1970, Jackson brought a satchel containing three automatic firearms, registered to Davis, into the Marin County Hall of Justice, where Judge Haley was presiding over the trial of San Quentin inmate James McClain.
+On August 7, 1970, Jackson brought a satchel containing three firearms, registered to Davis, into the Marin County Hall of Justice, where Judge Haley was presiding over the trial of San Quentin inmate James McClain.

-Once inside Judge Haley's courtroom, Jackson drew an automatic gun, and, aided by McClain and Black Panther inmates Ruchell Cinque Magee and William Arthur Christmas, took Judge Haley as well as Deputy District Attorney Gary Thomas and three female jurors hostage.
+Once inside Judge Haley's courtroom, Jackson drew a revolver and, aided by McClain and Black Panther inmates Ruchell Cinque Magee and William Arthur Christmas, took Judge Haley as well as Deputy District Attorney Gary Thomas and three female jurors hostage.

-They proudly encouraged responding journalists to document their actions as they loaded the hostages into a rented van.
-Responding San Quentin prison guards fired on the van that Jackson was driving in an attempt to end the attack.
+They encouraged responding journalists to document their actions as they loaded the hostages into a rented van.
+Responding San Quentin prison guards fired on the van that Jackson was driving as they attempted to escape.
 During the shootout, Jonathan Jackson, Christmas, McClain, and Judge Haley were killed, while Magee and Deputy District Attorney Thomas were seriously injured.

 Jackson's son, Jonathan Jackson Jr., was born eight and a half months after his father's death.
 A monument on the premises to Judge Haley was the target of a follow-up attack perpetrated by the Weather Underground terrorist network in October of the same year.